BeatrizFerLim/Data-Structures/README.md

 Welcome to the Data Structure Class Projects Documentation Repository for the Master's Degree Course!

-This repository serves as a centralized location for documenting all projects undertaken as part of the Data Structure class.
+This repository serves as a centralized location for documenting all projects undertaken as part of the Data Structures class.
 Below, you'll find information on project descriptions, implementation details, and any additional resources related to each project.

 ## Folder Structure